grig23/primetime.en/help/authentication/retrieve-list-of-preauthorized-resources.md

 ## Description {#description}

-A request to Adobe Primetime authentication to obtain the list of preauthorized resources.</span>
+A request to Adobe Primetime authentication to obtain the list of preauthorized resources.

 There are two sets of APIs: one set for the Streaming App or Programmer Service and one set for the Second Screen Web App.
 This page describes the API for the Streaming App or Programmer Service.